Home > Blackpool Profile > Life Expectancy

 Whereas life expectancy (LE) is an estimate of how many years a person might be expected to live, healthy life expectancy (HLE) is an estimate of how many years they might live in 'good' health.
 The HLE estimate was calculated using self-reported prevalence of 'Good' general health collected in the Annual Population Survey.
 Comparisons of HLE between England and Blackpool show a greater difference than for LE alone.

-From this it can be observed that residents of Blackpool live shorter lives than the national average, and furthermore spend a smaller proportion of their shorter lifespan healthy and disability-free (Figures 4 and 5).
-Healthy Life Expectancy for both men and women in the country is the lowest of all local authorities in England, and HLE for women in Blackpool reduced from 57.1 between 2016 and 2018 to 54.29 between 2018 and 2020.
+From this it can be observed that residents of Blackpool live shorter lives than the national average, and furthermore spend a smaller proportion of their shorter lifespan healthy and disability-free (Figures 4 and 5). .

 Source: ONS, Healthy Life Expectancy